LuckyKat/cordova-sticker-pack-extension/README.md

 Place the .xcasset and Info.plist in a folder named ``YOUR_PROJECT_NAME Stickers`` and place this in the www folder.

 The bundle id of the sticker pack will be ``YOUR.BUNDLE.ID.YOUR_PROJECT_NAME-Stickers``.
-For example a project named Nom Cat with the bundle id com.luckykat.nomcat should have a sticker pack folder ``Nom Cat Stickers`` and will receive the bundle id ``com.luckykat.nomcat.Nom-Cat-Stickers``.
+For example a project named My App with the bundle id com.mycompany.myapp should have a sticker pack folder ``My App Stickers`` and will receive the bundle id ``com.mycompany.myapp.My-App-Stickers``.